 CASE REPORT

-A 37-year-old albino and autistic male was presented to an internal medicine clinic in 2008 complaining of constipation and intermittent diarrhea.
+A 37-year-old albino and autistic man was presented to an internal medicine clinic in 2008, complaining of constipation and intermittent diarrhea.
 Colonoscopy suggested inflammatory bowel disease.
 Histopathological examination showed granulomatous colitis.
 In differential diagnosis, tuberculosis was ruled out and the patient was prediagnosed with Crohn disease.
 The patient started on sulfasalazine and this treatment led to relief in symptoms.
 Due to fistulizing perianal disease, infliximab was added to medical treatment in 2010.
 After genetic consultation in 2012, the patient was diagnosed with HPS.
 During follow-up, laboratory tests showed positive hepatitis surface antigen and antiviral treatment began.
 Between 2012 and 2016, the patient was repeatedly admitted because of recurrent perirectal abscess.
 Drainage and seton application were applied to the patient.
 Magnetic resonance imaging (MRI) showed the right intersphincteric fistula and abscess in right ischiorectal fossa (Fig. 1).

 Fig. 1.